Simply LaKita

 ingredients needed to make tarts in separate containers on marble surface

-See the recipe card below for exact ingredient quantities and instructions.
+👉🏾 See the recipe card below for exact quantities and full instructions.

-How to Make the Perfect Pineapple Tart
+How to Make Pineapple Tarts

 ingredients to make tart filling added to food processor